dart-archive/dart-tutorials-samples/README.md

 	Code samples used in the online tutorial.
 Contains sub-directories to organize the samples by target.

 **tool/:**
-	A tool that builds the gh-pages deployable version of the apps.
+	A tool that builds and deploys the gh-pages version of the apps.
-	To run and update the gh-pages repo, run these commands from the top-level directory.
+	To build the samples and push the changes to the gh-pages repo, run these commands from the top-level directory.
 	Make sure Dart is in your path:

     pub update && dart tool/hop_runner.dart pages